The Cosori Pour Over Coffee Maker

-When I first saw the Cosori Pour Over Coffee Maker I saw the resemblance immediately.
+I immediately noticed the resemblance when I first saw the Cosori Pour Over Coffee Maker.

 Look at the photo below.
 On the left is the Cosori and on the right is a Chemex.
 Separated at birth?